About Phylogenetic Trees

 Structural and functional characterization of neuropeptide Y in a primitive teleost, the Japanese eel (Anguilla japonica) – General and Comparative Endocrinology

-- Please do not enclose comments in the file
+- please do not enclose comments

-- Make sure that taxon names in the tree file match the corresponding figure in the article
+- make sure that taxon names in the tree file match the corresponding figure in the article

-- Avoid using quotation marks, brackets, parentheses, commas, colons and semicolons
+- avoid using quotation marks, brackets, parentheses, commas, colons and semicolons

-- Do not abbreviate taxon names (e.g. write "Homo sapiens" not "H. sapiens")
+- do not abbreviate taxon names (e.g. write "Homo sapiens" not "H. sapiens")

-- Avoid using codes for non-redundant names (e.g. write "Drosophila melanogaster" not "DMelan45GRX”)
+- avoid using codes for non-redundant names (e.g. write "Drosophila melanogaster" not "DMelan45GRX”)